Sweet Valley Senior Year: New characters

 One of many El Carro students who transferred to Sweet Valley High, Conner was an attractive but brooding musician.
 He lived with his mother and younger sister Megan, of whom he was very protective.
 Tia Ramirez, his best friend since second grade, lived behind him, and his other close friends included Andy Marsden and Evan Plummer.
 When he and Elizabeth Wakefield first meet in their creative writing class, Conner's cynical expectations of who she appears to be are quickly overturned and they develop an attraction to one another despite their initial antagonism.
 At the beginning of the series, Conner's friends constantly remarked that he never stayed with a girl for long.
 After a brief fling with Maria, Conner fell for Elizabeth.
 They initially struggled with their feelings for each other, since Elizabeth felt guilty about pursuing Conner when her best friend was still interested in him.
 After they began dating, he cheated on her once by kissing Tia in Backstabber.
 Conner and Elizabeth's serious on-off relationship is an ongoing theme in the series.
 Conner developed a drinking problem and eventually agreed to go into rehab, where he met Alanna Feldman.
-While he intended to resume his relationship with Elizabeth, he broke up with her after learning she and Evan were a brief relationship while he was in rehab.
+While he intended to resume his relationship with Elizabeth, he broke up with her after learning she and Evan were in a brief relationship while he was in rehab.
 He dates Alanna instead, but broke up because of the strain the relationship had on his friendship with Tia, and the fact that Alanna kept lying to Conner.
 Conner and Elizabeth reconciled briefly on Prom Night but decided not to get back together.
 After the series, he is mentioned as planning to attend Belmont University after being accepted into the institution's music department.